Phoenix Lab, Phoenix, Arizona

 Phone: (602) 431-3230

 The Phoenix Lab’s mission is to develop, adapt, and implement area-wide control technologies for program pests.
-Current work includes developing control tools, methods, equipment, and support for rangeland grasshoppers/Mormon cricket complex, and Navel Orange Worm (NOW).
-These control technologies include biological control methods for the use of fungal pathogens, sterile insect technique, pheromones, new environmentally friendly insecticides, ground and aerial delivery systems, and geographic information system applications.
-The lab’s scientists conduct extensive laboratory and field development and operational scale studies to test and validate materials, methods, and equipment.
+Current work includes developing control tools, methods, equipment, and support for rangeland grasshoppers and Mormon crickets, and navel orangeworm (NOW).
+Technologies currently in development include biological control methods using fungal pathogens, sterile insect technique, novel pheromones, more environmentally friendly insecticides, enhancement of ground and aerial delivery systems (e.g., using Unmanned Aircraft Systems or UAS), and geographic information system applications.
+The lab’s scientists conduct extensive laboratory and field studies, at both smaller and operational scale to test and validate materials, methods, and equipment.

-- Collaboration with ASU and Global Locust Initiative to share methodology with others conducting research on grasshoppers/migratory locust worldwide.
+- Collaborating continuously with the Global Locust Initiative to share methodology with others focused on similar grasshopper/locust management issues worldwide.